We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - tolterodine (Detrol)

 - solifenacin (Vesicare)

 Discreet pads are available from pharmacies or for purchase online.

 - a possible reduction in fluid intake

-- the impact of PD on the autonomic nervous system, which includes the digestive system
+- the impact of Parkinson’s disease on the autonomic nervous system, which includes the digestive system

-In turn, constipation can lead to anxiety and additional discomfort, and this can worsen the experience of PD and further reduce the person’s quality of life.
+In turn, constipation can increase anxiety and discomfort and further reduce the person’s quality of life.

-People should speak to their doctor before taking any medication for constipation, as some drugs and alternative remedies can interfere with other medications.
+A person should speak with a doctor before taking any medications for constipation, as some drugs and alternative remedies can interfere with other medications.

 Changes to proteins in the brain, such as Lewy bodies, can lead to dementia in Parkinson’s.

-The Alzheimer’s Association estimates that between 50 and 80 percent of people with Parkinson’s eventually develop dementia.
+The Alzheimer’s Association estimates that 50–80% of people with Parkinson’s disease eventually develop dementia.
 On average, this takes around 10 years from when symptoms first appear.

 - difficulty remembering things, focusing, and making judgments